 - If a player pitches 51 - 65 pitches in a day, three (3) calendar days of rest must be observed.

 - If a player pitches 36 - 50 pitches in a day, two (2) calendar days of rest must be observed.

 - If a player pitches 21 - 35 pitches in a day, one (1) calendar days of rest must be observed.

 - If a player pitches 1-20 pitches in a day, no (0) calendar day of rest is required.

 - If a pitcher reaches a days of rest threshold while facing a batter, the pitcher may continue to pitch to that batter until the at bat is over.
 The pitch count will revert back to the prior threshold.
 For example, Pitcher A has thrown 18 pitches prior to facing Batter B. It takes 5 pitches to retire Batter B. If Pitcher A does not throw a pitch to another batter, his/her pitch count will revert back to 20 Pitches despite having thrown 23 pitches.

 - A player may not pitch in more than one game in a day.

 - Pitch counts are to protect the pitcher.
 All pitch count limits should be followed even if the player is pitching in more than one League.

 - Suspended Games: In suspended games resumed on another day, the pitchers of record at the time the game was halted may continue to pitch to the extent of their eligibility for that day, provided said pitcher has observed the required days of rest.

-- (1.08) The on deck position is not permitted except for the leadoff batter of an inning– Also, attempting to substitute for the on deck position by moving outside the fences to take practice swings is not allowed.
+- (1.08) The on deck position is not permitted – Also, attempting to substitute for the on deck position by moving outside the fences to take practice swings is not allowed.